Skip to Main Content

 Covers biographical content about people from antiquity to 1983 appearing in periodicals indexed in other Wilson databases from 1946 to 1983.
 The database includes articles and book citations as well as interviews and profiles of history-makers.

-Cambridge Core is the new platform for Cambridge University Press's academic content.
-Cambridge Core provides a gateway to ebook and journal publications of the Cambridge University Press imprint, covering subjects from all disciplines across science, technology and medicine, as well as humanities and social sciences.
+Cambridge Core is the home of academic content from Cambridge University Press.
+Cambridge Core provides a gateway to ebook and journal publications of the Cambridge University Press imprint, covering subjects from all disciplines.
 (Only ebooks purchased by Monash University Library are available as full text access.
 Searches can be limited to this content by ticking the box "Only search content I have access to")